SayHelloGmbH/hello-roots/README.md

 This theme comes with some very handy gulp tasks to make your life much easier.

 You can install the packages using `npm install`.
+The current required versions of Node and NPM are included in the _package.json_ file.

 ```bash
 $ cd path/to/your/project/